eclipse-archived/unide/website/blog/grinding-machine-scenario.md

 # Unide and the Eclipse Production Performance Management Testbed

 ## Abstract

-In this blog post we present a real world condition monitoring scenario used in the Eclipse Production Performance Management Testbed, where Unide/PPMP plays a crucial role, and also provide code repository and instructions so that you can recreate the scenario and learn about its components.
+In this blog post we present a real world condition monitoring scenario used in the [Eclipse Production Performance Management Testbed][1], where Unide and PPMP plays a crucial role.
+Moreover, we also provide code repository and instructions so that you can recreate the scenario in your own computer and learn about its components and the communication with each other.

 ## Introduction

-In the context of the [Eclipse Production Performance Management Testbed][1], a real world condition monitoring scenario has been recreated, in which a grinding machine is continuously monitored allowing to have real time health checks and prevent unexpected failures.
+In the context of the [Eclipse Production Performance Management Testbed][1], a real world condition monitoring scenario has been recreated, in which a grinding machine is being continuously monitored allowing to have real time health checks and prevent unexpected failures.
+Further details

-This scenario consists of the following building blocks: device, gateway, backend, and the communication between them happens seamlessly thanks to the PPMP protocol.
+This scenario consists of the following building blocks: device, gateway, backend.
+The communication between them happens seamlessly thanks to the PPMP protocol.

 - The device, i.e. the grinding machine, has been retrofitted with an acceleration sensor attached to one of its critical components.
 The data provided by this sensor is routed to the gateway in the form of a [PPMP Measurement Message][2].

-- The gateway receives raw acceleration measurements, and applies some machine learning techniques in order to evaluate the condition of the grinding machine.
-Once the machine condition has been calculated, it is routed to the backend, again in the form of a PPMP Measurement Message.
+- The gateway receives the raw acceleration measurements, calculates some statistical characteristics and and applies some machine learning techniques to them in order to evaluate the condition of the grinding machine.
+Then both the statistical values and the condition are routed to the backend, again in the form of a PPMP Measurement Message.

 - The backend, usually in the cloud, is any component that "speaks unide" and performs meaningful operations on the incoming messages.
 Most frequently it is responsible for storing the arriving data and making it available to apps that want to consume it.
 Common responsibilities of these apps are the representation or display of the data (e.g. dashboards), or workflows management (e.g. the grinding machine is in bad condition and an inspection must be carried out).

+  The backend can be swapped effortless with any entity adhering to PPMP standard.
-In this testbed at least two different backends have been used: one directly based on [Unide][3] and one based on [CONTACT Elements for IoT][4].
+  In the Eclipse PPM Testbed at least two different backends have been used:
+    - One directly based on [Unide][3]
+    - One based on [CONTACT Elements for IoT][4].

 ## Hands-on demonstrantion